-Vaping has overtaken the Americans like a storm.
-The ongoing Juul lawsuits have raised the alarm among the Americans about the vaping epidemic that has swept over the country’s youth.
+Vaping has overtaken Americans like a storm.
+The ongoing Juul lawsuits have raised the alarm among Americans about the vaping epidemic that has swept over the country’s youth.
 Parents of children and youths in America should be beware of electronic cigarette vaping by their kids.
 Carelessness can even claim lives.

 PAX Labs was the original name of Juul Labs, Inc. However, it underwent a transformation in 2017 when it was renamed Juul Labs Inc. The tobacco giant entered the e-cigarette market by claiming to be marketing a safer alternative to traditional cigarettes.
 Altria Inc. had invested around $12.8 billion by acquiring 35% of stakes in Juul in December 2018.
 However, after all the lawsuits, Altria has cut down its stakes in Juul, and at present, it has only stakes worth $1.7 billion.

 To attract the youth, Juul created small attractive USB-like devices with sweet flavors such as mango, cucumber, mint, etc. These electronic cigarettes are blamed for containing highly addictive nicotine, which has resulted in a youth vaping epidemic.

 Juul has found a great leap in the initial stage, with around 70% of the e-cigarette market under their control with a $38 billion market value.
 Being defamed by the multimillion lawsuits that came in line, Juul had found de-escalation in their sales.
 It had a nosedive from the peak in sales in 2020 to a $5 billion market value.

 The most unexpected blow to Juul was when its formal financial executive Siddharth Breja, came against Juul with a lawsuit.
 He alleged that he was terminated for intimating the company of a serious issue that they had sold around a million contaminated mint-flavored e-cigarettes.